hapifhir/org.hl7.fhir.core/org.hl7.fhir.convertors/CONVERTORS.md

 If we were to convert a R4 resource, such as a questionnaire, that contained an extension of this type from r4 -> dstu2, without any special intervention, the extension would be ignored, and the data would be lost in the conversion process.

-This is where advisors come in...
+This is where advisors come in.

 ### Using conversion advisors